Navigation – Plan du site

 Texts in English

-- The first level of inverted commas should be “xxx” and the second level of inverted commas should be ʻxxxʼ.
+- The first level of inverted commas should be “xxx” and the second level of inverted commas should be ʻxxxʼ

-- Footnotes should be placed after the punctuation mark, e.g., Migration around the world.1
+- Footnotes should be placed after the punctuation mark.

-capitalised (except for definite and indefinite articles, and, as, and common prepositions such as of, to, at, by), e.g., Migrant Children: Legal, Political and Social Issues.
+- The first letter of each word in headings and subheadings should be capitalised (except for definite and indefinite articles, and, as, and common prepositions such as of, to, at, by), e.g., Migrant Children: Legal, Political and Social Issues

 -